rtrier/kvportal/README.md

 # kvportal

 Webapp to display a map of WMS, WFS and GeoJSON layers.
-The Map is composed by an json file layerdef.json.
+The Map is composed by a json file layerdef.json.

-* layer tree with legends created automatically
+* layer tree with legends are created automatically
-* popup content of a feature can be specified by expression
+* popup content of a feature can be specified through expression
-* features of on layer can be classified by mapserver notation
+* features of a layer can be classified by mapserver notation
 * feature data can be displayed
-* names of feature attributes can adjusted
+* names of feature attributes can be adjusted
 * empty feature attributes can be hidden

 Based on [Leaflet](https://leafletjs.com/)